 To a certain extent, wear of the brake pads can be compensated directly at the brake lever.
-Unscrew the knurled lock nut on the bolt through which the cable enters the grip (e) and then unscrew the bolt until the lever has the desired travel.
+Unscrew the knurled lock nut on the bolt through which the cable enters the grip (c) and then unscrew the bolt until the lever has the desired travel.
 Retighten the lock nut by taking care that the slot of the bolt does not face upward or forward, as this would permit an unnecessarily high amount of water or dirt to enter.

-After readjusting check the functioning and make sure the brake pads do not drag when releasing the brake lever and spinning the wheel.
+As an alternative, the cable can be retightened directly at the brake in the same way.
+After readjusting check the functioning and make sure the brake pads do not drag when releasing the brake lever and spinning the wheel (d).
 Repeated readjustment at the brake lever makes the arm on the brake calliper change its position.
 This can reduce braking power and result in a complete brake failure in an extreme case.
 Risk of accident!

-Some models offer further ways of adjusting the brakes directly at the brake calliper (f), though this requires a certain amount of skill.
-Read the instructions of the brake manufacturer carefully before adjusting the brake.
+Some models offer further ways of adjusting the brakes directly at the brake calliper, though this requires a certain amount of skill.
+Read the manual of the brake manufacturer carefully before adjusting the brake.
 If you are in doubt or if you have any questions, contact your SCOTT dealer.